loddwwj/data-acquisition-project-go/index.md

 Furthermore, Center for the Built Environment Thermal Comfort Tool will be applied in our project.[1]

 The model of the humidifier used in this project is listed in section 2.8.

+Get the real time humidity and temperature from adafruit.

 ### 2.2 Sensors Used